ktro2828/robot_assembler/README.md

 1. launch robot-assembler
 ```
 roslaunch robot_assembler robot_assembler ROBOT_NAME:=your_robot_name OUTPUT_DIR:=path_to_save
-# if you want to re-start assembling add option
+# if you want to re-start assembling, add option
 START_WITH:=ROBOT_NAME.roboasm.l
 ```
 2. check your assembled robot on Rviz